 Admittedly, it sounds like one of the odder and thinner concepts on the list.
-However, the pants are really just an excuse to deliver what amounts to an anthology film with each friend dealing with some aspect of growing up—making your own choices about who you love, confronting mortality, accepting family changes, worrying about how you might be like your parents, regretting romantic choices, and so on.
+However, the pants offer an excuse to deliver what amounts to an anthology film.
+Each friend deals with some aspect of growing up—making choices about who to love, confronting mortality, accepting family changes, worrying about becoming their own parents, regretting romantic choices, and so on.
 It is also one of the darker movies on the list despite a generally sunny palette and upbeat marketing with mental health questions, the deaths of children, and power/age imbalances in sexual relationships, all explored in fairly open ways.

 Sam (Jared Gilman) and Suzy (Kara Hayward) are two tweens on a New England island.
-Suzy grew up and lives there with her family, and Sam is an orphan attending camp.
+Suzy grew up and lives there with her family, and orphan Sam attends camp.
 After meeting briefly the year earlier, the two have planned to run away together.
 They succeed initially, but before long, a Boy Scout-like group, their scoutmaster, her family, and the police mobilize to search for them.

-As one would expect from a Wes Anderson film, the movie is sweet, gentle, and gorgeous to behold.
-Gilman and Hayward wonderfully embody the fumbling of tweens trying to express attraction to one another.
+As one would expect from a Wes Anderson film, the movie has a sweet, gentle sensibility and looks gorgeous.
+Gilman and Hayward embody the fumbling of tweens trying to express attraction to one another.
 The rest of the cast is stellar, including an actually caring Bruce Willis.

 The coming of age here is admittedly mild, and the film does cap it off with a nearly fairy tale-esque happy ending for the kids.
 Nonetheless, it impeccably observed the start of the kids’ journey into growing up.
 Additionally, Sam’s life of tenuous and brief connections to adults is just honest enough without being exploitative.